I transform complicated tech language into what users really need

 What exactly can you do?

 I transform complex and technical product challenges into clear user-centred solutions.
-My work spans the entire product lifecycle
+My work spans the entire product lifecycle.
+I can lead and structure the work for my teammates and me

-• Leading problem discovery workshops (Design Sprints, Design Days)
+• Leading problem discovery and ideation workshops (Design Sprints, Design Days)

-• Conducting end-to-end product design (UX/UI, user research, testing)
+• Conducting end-to-end product design (defining goals and key metrics, UX/UI, user research, testing)

 • Maintaining design systems

-• Supporting product strategy through OKR development, as well as opportunity identification and maintenance
+• Supporting product strategy through OKR development, as well as opportunity identification and in-tool maintenance

 • Product ownership (User Story Mapping, Jira initiatives/epics/stories creation and description, technical feasibility reviews with scope trimming, monitoring implementation with troubleshooting, monitoring customer feedback and driving issue resolution, creating and maintaining functional documentation)